jamesaud/earthquake-detector-9000/README.md

 # earthquake-recognition

+## Idea

+The idea is to feed in Spectrogram images to a convolutional neural network in order to detect earthquakes.

+The final goal is to make a Generalized Earthquake Detector, meaning it doesn't need to have seen data in a location to be able to find earthquakes.

 ## Dataset

-1. Retrieving and processing the data:
+Retrieving and processing the data:

 https://github.com/jamesaud/seismic-analysis-toolbox

-The idea is to feed in Spectrogram images to a convolutional neural network in order to detect earthquakes.

 The data is too large to be held on github, but you can download the data with the toolbox.
 I will make my dataset available in the future (on Dropbox or something).

 On my machine I have roughly 4 million waveforms downloaded!

 ## Code